CipherWang/Nervos-Docs/en-US/make-another-doc.md

 ```

 Open your browser and enter `http://localhost:3000/` to find your document site.

-### More...

-You also need to add _navbar.md and _sidebar.md as mentioned above.
-You can take the files in this repo for an example.

 ## How to put it on Github Page